Serving South Jersey

 Neuro‑imaging (MRI, DTI), neuropsychological testing, and expert testimony from neurologists and rehabilitation specialists link cognitive deficits to the incident.

-What percentage do injury attorneys take in NJ?
+What percentage do personal injury attorneys take in NJ?

 Contingency fees generally cap at a percentage of the recovered amount, declining for higher tiers under Court Rule 1:21‑7.